WenxiGan/WenxiGan/README.md

 ## My current job/positon

-🕶️ I'm currently a research intern in BAAI(Beijing Academy of AI), working on BioLLM.
+🕶️ I'm currently a research intern in BAAI-Beijing Academy of AI(https://www.baai.ac.cn/), working on BioLLM.

 ## About me